Iceland Travel Tips: 10 Things You Need to Know

 Plan Ahead If You Want to See the Aurora Borealis

 You need dark, clear skies to see the Aurora Borealis.
 While part of this equation is unpredictable, you can plan for a very dark sky.
 The first step is to plan your trip between September and April.
 From May to August the hours of sunlight are so long that the sky is never dark enough to see the Northern Lights.
 Next, decide how and where you’ll look for the Aurora.
 The sky is darker in more remote areas far from the light pollution of Reykjavik.
 You can choose to go solo or with a tour.
-Guides know some great places to see the Northern Lights and will check the weather forecast in various area to help you get to that clear sky.
-You can also do this yourself though with this Aurora forecast.
+Guides know some great places to see the Northern Lights and will check the weather forecast in

 Check the Weather at Least Once Per Day

 All year long, the weather can change quickly and drastically in Iceland.
 For this reason, it’s essential that you check the weather forecast before setting out on your daily adventures.
 Wind, rain, ice, and snow can all be significant hazards on the roads.